‘Incoming,’ someone screamed and I saw everyone run for cover under the bird places.

 ‘Wouldn’t what,’ young Frank asked.

-‘Not now, young Frank, this is bad, very very bad.
-I’ve seen this when the nightly’s are on.’
+‘Not now, young Frank, this is bad, this is very very bad.
+I’ve seen this when the nightlies are on.’

-‘Yeah, it’s this black thing on the wall inside my house,’ I said but kept my eyes on what the lunch humans were doing.
-‘When my human says, the nightly’s are on, it turns into a window, and oh—there’re all kinds of angry, nasty humans in that window young Frank.
+‘Yeah, it’s the black thing on the wall inside my house,’ I said but kept my eyes on what the lunch humans were doing.
+‘When my human says, the nightlies are on, it turns into a window, and oh—there’re all kinds of angry, nasty humans in that window young Frank.
 All kinds.
 We need to stop ‘em before we find our humans, and I mean now!’

 ‘Well, that’s just unfair,’ I said.
 ‘Now we have to go out there too.
 Damn news hounds are showing us up.’

 ‘What do you—Never mind,’ young Frank said as he watched me squeeze through the bush.

 ‘Yes, and now we wait to see what the news hounds do, then we do something better.
 It’s a competition young Frank, and we need to win.’